allegro/blog/_posts/2024-04-23-INP-new-core-web-vitals.md

 ### Important!

-* An important aspect to understand is that “presenting a visual feedback” does not have to mean a noticeable visual effect for the user.
+* An important aspect to understand is that “presenting visual feedback” does not have to mean a noticeable visual effect for the user.
 Some interactions do not give the user any visual feedback of the interaction and such interactions also report its INP value. **The INP metric only measures the time to completion of the rendering (presenting a new frame) process (even if visually nothing has changed for the user)!** For example, a button element that triggers an HTTP request may not display any visual feedback, such as a spinner animation, but the browser will still report the INP as soon as the next frame is rendered.
 * What about long animations? – For example: if an animation, which is the visual effect of some interaction, lasts 400ms, it does not mean that our INP value will be increased by the duration of the animation.
 CSS-based animations, and Web Animations
-(in the browser that support the API) are handled on a thread known as the “compositor thread” and do not block the main thread.
+(in the browser that supports the API) are handled on a thread known as the “compositor thread” and do not block the main thread.
-* If the interaction handling requires fetching/requesting some external resources (like executing an HTTP request) then the time of handling such operation is not included in the INP value.
+* If the interaction handling requires fetching/requesting some external resources (like executing an HTTP request), then the time of handling such operation is not included in the INP value.
 It is because operations like this are asynchronous and handling the result of such operations is being performed in other tasks.

 ## What is a good INP value?

 The sum of Input Delay time, Processing Time and Presentation Delay phases is the final INP value for the interaction.
-Google set three thresholds ranges ([source](https://web.dev/articles/inp#good-score)):
+Google set three threshold ranges ([source](https://web.dev/articles/inp#good-score)):
 * Good: <= 200ms
 * Needs Improvement: > 200ms and <= 500ms
 * Poor: > 500ms